Why don’t you care?

 They’re leading their church to partner with another local congregation to emphasize racial reconciliation, but should they do something else?

 Is it your job to do something about everything?
-No, it’s not, but it is your’s and my job.
-Let me explain.
+No, it’s not, but the job is your’s and mine.

 We have to trust God with both our gifts and our goals.